getting started

 Click on each section for the basic rules of SRL below

 SRL is a fun entry-point for battling robots.
-By nature, robots will get beat up, shredded, torn apart, and potentially destroyed.
-Competitions are a chance for teams to show off their identity, what they have learned, and be inspired by other teams.
+Competitions are a chance for teams to show off their Brand, what they have learned, and be inspired by other teams.

 SRL IS: